 Even though skipping breakfast doesn’t cause weight gain, eating it has some benefits.
 Note that these benefits may not be true for everyone.
 In fact, some people get sluggish when they eat breakfast.

 Studies show that eating breakfast improves your concentration and problem-solving skills.

 Helps Build Healthy Eating Habits

 As I mentioned earlier, breakfast eaters weigh less than folks who skip breakfast.
 Here’s why it’s so.

 For one, healthy breakfast eaters make better food choices in other meals and they live healthy lifestyles.

 The second theory is that breakfast eaters tend to be more active through the day and end up burning more calories.

 If you choose to eat breakfast, make sure it is healthy.
 Breakfast shouldn’t be different from any other meal.
 It should include the three macronutrients (proteins, carbohydrates and fats).

-Frankly, there are no specific foods you should eat for breakfast, eat the foods you prefer given that they are: rich in fiber, nutrient dense, close to original state (non-processed) and not high in calories.
+Frankly, there are no specific foods you should eat for breakfast, eat the foods you prefer given that they are: rich in fiber, nutrient dense,

 Here are some common healthy breakfast foods that will keep you full for long: whole eggs, sweet potatoes, oatmeal, vegetables, avocado, fruits, Greek yoghurt, chicken, whole grains, whey protein and so on.